xinyu-dev/interactive-datatable/readme.md

 ## Version 2: Reponsively hide child rows

-Automatically hide whatever number of rows needed, depending on the screen size.
+Responsive to screen size.
+Automatically hide whatever number of rows needed.

 - Data file: `webinar_v2.JSON`, `webinar_list_v2.csv` (only the JSON file is needed as the data source.
 CSV file is included for convenience.
 CSV can be converted to JSON using other online tools.)
 - Javascript: `webinar_v2.js`